dotnet/docs/docs/framework/wf/samples/absolute-delay.md

 manager: "erikre"
 ---
 # Absolute Delay
 The main scenario for this sample is to delay until a specified <xref:System.DateTime> using durable timers in a workflow application.
-This is different from using the built-in <xref:System.Activities.Statements.Delay> activity as this will only allow you to delay for a given <xref:Sysem.TimeSpan> (or number of minutes/seconds).
+This is different from using the built-in <xref:System.Activities.Statements.Delay> activity as this will only allow you to delay for a given <xref:System.TimeSpan> (or number of minutes/seconds).

  Some real-life scenarios in which you may want to make this distinction include the following: